 As part of the collection of data in Australian hospitals, a principal diagnosis is assigned to each episode of admitted patient care, and one or more additional diagnoses may also be assigned (see Box 4.3).
 People who are admitted to hospital may have dementia recorded as either the principal diagnosis or as an additional diagnosis.
 A person with dementia may be admitted to hospital for the management of their dementia or for a variety of other reasons.
-The coding rules specify that only those conditions that were significant in terms of treatment required, investigations needed and resources used during the 'episode of care' are to be coded as an additional diagnosis or an additional diagnosis of dementia may not capture everyone with dementia who was hospitalised in a particular year.
+The coding rules specify that only those conditions that were significant in terms of treatment required, investigations needed and resources used during the 'episode of care' are to be coded as an additional diagnosis (NCCH 2010).
+For this reason, the number of hospitalisations with a principal diagnosis or an additional diagnosis of dementia may not capture everyone with dementia who was hospitalised in a particular year.
 Note that, as discussed further below, the extent to which the additional diagnosis data include people with dementia is likely to have changed over time due to a clarification in the coding standards which came into effect in July 2008.